 Life in Paris

 All students will be housed together in double rooms at a residence in Paris.
+It is required that you live in the program housing.

 No meals are included and there is no meal plan.
 However, there are grocery stores, boulangeries, fromageries, and charcuteries where students can buy food for casual dining.